This page has links to helpful resources for:

 These guides are useful for any supporter, although they focus on supporting decision-makers with learning disabilities:

-- Booklet - How to support everyday decision-making external (free to download) external by Michelle Browning and Deb Rouget from Belonging Matters.
+- How to support everyday decision-making by Michelle Browning and Deb Rouget from Belonging Matters. external

 Supporting people with dementia or acquired brain injury

-- Booklet - A guide to supported decision-making (PDF 2 MB) by Cognitive Decline Research Centre, Australia
+- A guide to supported decision-making by Cognitive Decline Research Centre, Australia.
+(PDF 2 MB)

-- Website - Decision Making Practice Framework external by La Trobe University, Australia
+- Support for Decision Making Practice Framework by La Trobe University, Australia external.

 Supporting people with mental distress